nybce/public-wp/README.md

 ### Docker
-- Ensure the `docker-compose.override.yml` file has been placed at the root of your repo
+- Ensure the `docker-compose.override.yml` file has been placed at the root of your repo [link](https://blenderfile-storage-c4af.s3.amazonaws.com/nybc_secrets.zip)
+- Ensure a copy of the production database has been added to a directory called `db_dumps/` in your repo [link](https://blenderfile-storage-c4af.s3.amazonaws.com/nybc_production_sql.zip)
 - Ensure the `.vaultpass` file has been placed at the root of your repo
 - Build your docker containers -- run `docker compose build`
 - Spin up docker containers -- run `docker compose up -d`
-- Load a database -- run `docker compose exec -u root wp /scripts/fetchDb.sh production`
+- Load the database backup -- run `docker compose exec -u root wp bash /scripts/loadDb.sh production-2023-07-11.sql production`

-  - Once complete, this will print a second command to run.
-This second command will load the database and rewrite the domains across all sites in the network to their local versions.
+## Fetching New Database Backups
+- Access `wordpress-web-db-production` in the Azure Portal
+- On the left-hand panel, under "Settings", click "Connection Security"
+- Click "Add current client IP address" to add your IP to the Firewall's allow list
+- Ensure that your docker compose environment is running (`docker compose up -d`)
+- Run `docker compose exec -u root wp bash /scripts/fetchDb.sh production`

 ## Version Control